lukexi/rumpus/Notes.md

 Need a way to create script files, and assign them to objects.
 Create a script by default with a name like NewScript1 when creating an object, then just clone the object?
     Clones inherit names from their parents, so the code will be inherited.

+THEN:
+Microphone stuff!
+Instanced rendering would be awesome for FFT viz.
+See if we can make that efficiently and nicely user-specifiable.

 Core
 - [x] Load scenes from folders, add their folder to the path